git-town/git-town/CONTRIBUTING.md

 For even more detailed output, you can use the `DEBUG` variable or tag in a similar fashion.
+If set, Git Town prints every shell command executed during the tests (includes setup, inspection of the Git status, and the Git commands), and the respective console output.

 ## Pull Requests